MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-next-steps.md

 ## As a reseller of Dynamics 365 Business Central

 ### You can provide packaged implementation services on Microsoft AppSource
-Drive demand for your packaged implementation and consulting services with 100M users of Office 365, Dynamics 365, and Power BI.
+Drive demand for your packaged implementation and consulting services with 100M users of Microsoft 365, Dynamics 365, and Power BI.
 To get started providing consulting services, you need to do the following:

 Get listed as a partner; [register](https://partner.microsoft.com/membership) with the Microsoft Partner Network and [create a marketing profile](https://msdn.microsoft.com/partner-center/create-a-marketing-profile) on PartnerCenter.
 Become [CSP](https://partner.microsoft.com/cloud-solution-provider) or [DPOR](https://partner.microsoft.com/membership/digital-partner-of-Record) for [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] with at least 1 customer and [submit your offers](https://cloudpartner.azure.com/) to AppSource in the Cloud Partner Portal.